 Overseas visits programme

 An extensive overseas visits programme is supported by all staff from the languages team along with all other full time teaching staff who accompany students annually for 10 days to France, Germany, Spain, Italy and China.
-Longer exchange visits are available to year 10 students to Frankfurt and Dijon and sixth form students have the possibility of work experience in the country of their language studied.
+Longer exchange visits are available to year 10 students to Germany and France and sixth form students have the possibility of work experience in the country of their language studied.
 The visits programme enhances the language learning process enormously and we encourage as many students as possible to take part in this programme.
 It also makes a significant impact on our students’ personal development.
 Annually, approximately 50% of our 1400 student take part in this programme.
 However, no such visits take place in Year 11 or the Upper Sixth, due to exams.
+Further information about our International Visits Programme can be found here.

 Other extra-curricular activities